 Personally I was made aware by a colleague that the time I had done an internship with my employer could be counted towards my service time used to calculate my total vacation time.
 I then sent out a request to the humans resources department of my organisation and obtained an extra week of vacation one year earlier than if that internship time had not been counted!
 It is so important to be aware of those types of policies in order to take advantage of all the benefits offered by our employer.

-It is all the more important to know what the terms and conditions of your employer with regards to leaves without pay.
+It is all the more important to know the terms and conditions of your employer with regards to leaves without pay.
 In our case, we know that we have an option to take a maximum of three months without pay per year, under certain conditions, without losing our position.
-We plan on doing this when our children start school that way we could spend the summers with our little ones during our last years of work before reaching financial independence.
+I’ve considered doing this when our children start school that way I could spend the summers with our little ones even before reaching financial independence.

-Of course, we could drop the idea of spending the summers with them in order to have one year or two less of work but we prefer to take advantage of this time and continue to progressively work towards reaching our financial independence without sacrificing the little time we have to see our children grow up.
+Of course, I could drop the idea of spending the summers with them in order to reach our financial independence number sooner.
+I prefer to take advantage of this time and continue to progressively work towards reaching our financial independence without sacrificing the little time we have to see our children grow up.

-Finally, since we know in advance that we have the intention to take those leaves without pay, we can strategically plan our careers to be in the right kinds of job that would allow us to leave during the summers.
-It is all the more important to make ourselves indispensable to our employers in order to make it easy for them to decide to give us some flexibility.
+Finally, since I know in advance that I have the intention to take those leaves without pay, I can strategically plan our careers to be in the right kinds of job that would allow us to leave during the summers.
+It is all the more important to continue providing excellent work to my employer.
+This will help them see the value of allowing me some flexibility while having the confidence that I can fully train anyone that would be tasked with replacing me during my leave.

 In short, there are plenty of ways to change your path towards achieving your financial goals without having to do so at the expense of the present.
 Some people choose to work longer, but work part-time or six months per year to spend the rest of the year traveling.
 The important thing is to know your options and identify what applies best to your career and according to your goals.